cclearpartners/myi-docs/src/reports/table.md

 | tabbed              | Boolean   | Optional.
 When multiple tables are displayed using List View Associations, set this to true to show them in tabs instead of in a vertical list. |

 ## List View Association Support (LVA)

-_LVA specific custom parameters: tabbed_
+### Multiple Tables

-- To display multiple, unrelated tables in the same report, use List View Associations.
-There will be one table shown per List View Association, sorted by the Association's Order field and titled with the Association's Title field.
+To display multiple, unrelated tables in the same report, use List View Associations instead of the Main List View.
+There will be one table shown per List View Association, sorted by the List View Associations' Order field and titled with the List View Associations' Title field.

+Use the tabbed custom parameter on the Reporting Block Layout to lay the tables out in tabs instead of vertically one after the other.

+### Enhanced Table

-- Using LVAs in combination with role:OneToOne, you can add additional columns to the table.
+List View Associations can be used in combination with the Main List View to add columns to a single table.

+Set the List View Associations' role to OneToOne.

+The List View Definitions' Order field determines where they are placed in the table.
+Each List View Association can add multiple columns.

+Make sure to use the appropriate filters, sorting and limit to ensure the correct record is used.

+When the List View Association only adds one field, it is possible to use the mode custom parameter, which can be set to SUM (for numeric fields) or COUNT.

+#### Usecases:

+- Show the last or next Call Date, Sent Email Date, etc
+- Count the number of Calls submitted or emails sent.